 Anti-malware programs such as SpyHunter are capable of scanning for and removing Trojans from your computer.
 It is important to keep your anti-malware up to date and regularly scan your system for any malicious software.

 About the Conimx.exe Miner Malware Research

-The content we publish on SensorsTechForum.com, this Conimx.exe Miner Malware how-to removal guide included, is the outcome of extensive research, hard work and our team’s devotion to help you remove the specific, adware-related problem, and restore your browser and computer system.
+The content we publish on SensorsTechForum.com, this Conimx.exe Miner Malware how-to removal guide included, is the outcome of extensive research, hard work and our team’s devotion to help you remove the specific trojan problem.

 How did we conduct the research on Conimx.exe Miner Malware?

 Please note that our research is based on an independent investigation.
 We are in contact with independent security researchers, thanks to which we receive daily updates on the latest malware definitions, including the various types of trojans (backdoor, downloader, infostealer, ransom, etc.)

 Furthermore, the research behind the Conimx.exe Miner Malware threat is backed with VirusTotal.

 To better understand the threat posed by trojans, please refer to the following articles which provide knowledgeable details.